Booger (film): Reception

+Critical response

 J Hurtado of Screen Anarchy praised Dauterman's direction and Glowicki's performance, writing, "There are endless films and stories about grief, but none of them are like this one, and I have to assume that very few feature this number of graphic scenes of a human woman coughing up hairballs."
 Colliders Maggie Lovitt gave the film a grade of "B+", calling it "a bold and refreshing journey into grief and the damaging effects of holding it in when it desperately wants to claw its way out."

 Emily Gagne of Dread Central gave the film three out of five stars, complimenting Glowicki's performance while desiring to know more about the character of Izzy; Gagne concluded: "Like picking your nose, Booger is a film that will work for some and make others wholly uncomfortable."
 Nick Allen, writing for RogerEbert.com, described the film's story as "too slack, even for 75 minutes of movie", and concluded: "Booger could stand to have more going on as a character study, but the movie does have promise for Dauterman's animalistic cinema."

+Accolades

+The film was nominated for "Best Narrative Feature" at the 2024 Florida Film Festival.